Abel Law Firm Can Help You Recover From Motorcycle Accident Injuries

 While an insurer may seem perfectly friendly and empathetic, they are not on your side.
 Their commitment is to their company’s profits, and an insurance company agent will often try to get you to say something that could keep you from collecting compensation.

 For almost any accident involving a motorcycle, the statute of limitations in Oklahoma is set at two years.
 However, there are exceptions to this rule (especially if you are filing a wrongful death claim on behalf of a loved one).
-It is always best to speak with a qualified motorcycle accident attorney first to understand how quickly you should act.
+It is always best to speak with a qualified motorcycle accident attorney to understand how quickly you should act.

 In many cases, when an insurance company believes that a claim is valid, they will try to walk away from the situation by offering the crash victim a lowball settlement offer.
 You should never accept this offer without first contacting a qualified Oklahoma City motorcycle accident attorney, as this offer is often far below what you deserve or what is even needed to cover all of your expenses after an accident.